PhD student in the Space Interferometry group

 What is your current position at our institute?

-I'm a first year PhD Student in Space Interferometry group.
+I'm a PhD Student in Space Interferometry group.

 How and when did you choose to do physics?

 Since middle school, I found my interest in technical education and physics.
 As every science enthusiast, space was also my fascination since childhood.
 Later I did my Bachelor's and Master's degree in Instrumentation Engineering in India and really was interested to pursue research in Astronomical Instrumentation.
 When the new era of gravitational-wave astronomy is inviting the world, I couldn’t resist myself falling to its field and I am here.

 - Bachelor in Technology in Applied Electronics & Instrumentation Engineering

 - Master in Technology in Applied Electronics & Instrumentation Engineering

 What were your previous academic positions?

 I am a recent post graduate and this is my first academic position